postikus/resume/resume.md

 \end{tabularx}
 \begin{itemize}
   \item Managed 50+ engineers across Intercity, Cargo, and Couriers product teams
-  \item Shipped new products in multiple markets
+  \item Drove technical delivery of new products in multiple regions, ensuring on-time launches and platform consistency
   \item Improved Time to Market through backend-driven UI, WebView integration, and a systematic approach to SDLC processes and platform evolution
   \item Actively contributed in a leadership role to the development of the Crafters Model — a framework defining engineering principles, role expectations, and organizational metrics
 \end{itemize}